OUR TEAM

 Katelyn is a devoted wife to Fico and mother to Little Fico and Luca.
 She enjoys spending time outdoors with her family.

-Victoria (Tori) Grant, Occupational Therapist
+Victoria (Tori) G. Earle, Occupational Therapist

 Tori graduated from the University of South Carolina in May 2018, moving forward to then pursue her Masters in Occupational Therapy from Lenoir-Rhyne University in May 2020.
 Tori has always had a passion to work with young children from an early age.
 During her time in school, she worked with an afterschool program for preschoolers as well as private childcare.
 Tori is a Hartsville native and is happy to finally be fulfilling her dream of working with the pediatric population at TDS.
 She loves to work with all children but specializes in Kinesioptaping, treating the hemiaplegic child, neurofeedback, and kids challenged with modulation.
 In her free time, Tori enjoys spending time with family and friends, being outdoors, and traveling.